Batman: The Black Mirror

 "The Black Mirror" is a Batman story arc written by Scott Snyder, and illustrated by Jock and Francesco Francavilla.
 The story was published in ten issues of Detective Comics in 2011 by DC Comics.
 It is known for being the final Batman storyline of the Post-Crisis DC Universe before the 2011 reboot initiative New 52.
+The storyline was released to critical acclaim from critics who praised Scott Snyder's writing, the art, the horror tone and the action, which managed to convince DC Comics to hire Scott Snyder as the main writer for Batman in the New 52.